denoland/std/agents/test-file-runner.md

 the test file down, where the first case is indexed as 0, and considering only the text within the test section, add a new test case to the tps report by calling the function "tps-report_addCase".
-IMPORTANT: the number of test cases must match the number of test sections.
+IMPORTANT: the number of test cases must match the number of test sections and are UNRELATED to the number of iterations requested.

 Second, call tps-report_confirmCaseCount to make sure you have counted the cases correctly.
 Describe your reasoning step by step.